theory/justatheory/content/post/politics/criminals-not-spies.md

 I think this is exactly right.
 So much of the coverage depicts the Russian hacking as "vast" and "sophisticated".
-As a technologist working in information security, I find this framing irresponsible and naïve at best --- willfully abetting at worst.
+As a technologist working in information security, I find this framing irresponsible and naïve at best --- complicit at worst.
 (Sadly, even the former director of the CIA [uses this framing].)
 The techniques are those used for fraud, extortion, blackmail, and the like.
 They effectively advance a criminal conspiracy because they're simple, exploit human vulnerabilities.
 A far cry from clandestine government surveillance or espionage, the point is disinformation for the benefit of a very few.
 Painting it as "massive" or "advanced" only increases its effectiveness.

 That's just one aspect of the problematic coverage.
 Gessen also brings a sociological perspective to bear: The Russian government and its cohort more